This post includes affiliate links.

 Sometimes crocheters wonder why their projects look a little wonky.
 It might be just because the starting chain had some issues which are luckily easy to fix.

 You just need to pull your foundation chain back to where the issue started and try again to make them all even.
 Try to keep your arms and hands in a comfortable and relaxed position to crochet neatly.

 So, if you want the bottom edge of your crochet project to look neat and tidy make sure you have all the loops of the starting chain the same size.

 Even if you have been crocheting for many years, try to make a foundation chain as fast as you can.
 Then make another one slowly where you pay real close attention to the size of your loops.

 I think you might be surprised when you compare the two samples.
 So, let’s build the foundations of our crochet projects slowly and properly!

 2. How not to twist your long starting chain

-This very useful tip applies mostly to long crochet starting chains which you need to join into the round.
+This very useful tip applies mostly to long crochet starting chains that you need to join into the round.
 Many crochet patterns out there give you the instructions to “slip stitch into first chain without twisting your chain”, right?
 But how do you do that?

-So you are excited to start a new project which calls for a long starting chain which needs to be joined into a round.
+So you are excited to start a new project which calls for a long starting chain that needs to be joined into a round.
 You have carefully slip stitched into the first stitch and worked your way around on the first round.

-Only to come to the end of the round to realise that you have a twist in your starting chain.
-That means ripping it all back to the last stitch of starting chain and trying again.
+Only to come to the end of the round to realize that you have a twist in your starting chain.
+That means ripping it all back to the last stitch of starting the chain and trying again.
 It is very easy to get put off working on a new project when that happens a couple of times.